najamelan/async_runtime/README.md

 ### Features

-There is one feature:
+These features enable extra functionality:

-   - `macros`: turns on proc macro attributes to turn an async fn into a sync one.
-On by default.
+   - `macros`: proc macro attributes to turn an async fn into a sync one. _On by default_.
-   - `juliex`: turns on the juliex executor.
+   - `juliex`: the juliex executor.
+   - `async_std`: the async-std executor.
-   - `localpool`: turns on the localpool.
-Turned on by default on non WASM targets.
+   - `localpool`: the localpool. _Turned on by default on non WASM targets_.
-   - `bindgen`: turn on the wasm-bindgen backed executor.
-Turned on by default on WASM targets.
+   - `bindgen`: the wasm-bindgen backed executor. _Turned on by default on WASM targets_.

 Various aspects of the library are only available if certain features are enabled.
 This will be noted in the documentation.